IT Security Policy

-There are laws, practices and codes of conduct by which all Users of the College information technology resources must abide.
+There are laws, practices and codes of conduct by which all Users of University information technology resources must abide.

 Trinity College Dublin first approved an Information Technology Security Policy in July 2003, becoming the first University in Ireland to publish formal IT Security guidelines for Staff and Students.